rickstaa/livepeer-setup/README.md

 ### Pool Setup

-For pool-specific setup instructions, refer to the documentation of the respective pool.
+For pool-specific setup instructions, refer to the documentation of the respective pool or the [README.md](pools/README.md) in the `pools` directory.

 ### Orchestrator Setup